Ben Haller: Publications |

 4. M. Tum, M. Buchhorn, K.P.
 Günther, B.C.
 Haller.
 (2011).
 Validation of modelled forest biomass in Germany using BETHY/DLR.
 Geoscientific Model Development 4, 1019–1034. doi:10.5194/gmd-4-1019-2011

 3. E. Crispo, J.-S. Moore, J. Lee-Yaw, S.M.
 Gray, B.C.
 Haller.
 (2011).
-Human impacts on gene flow and introgression and the consequences for biodiversity.
+Broken barriers: Human-induced changes to gene flow and introgression in animals.
 BioEssays 33(7), 508–518. doi:10.1002/bies.201000154

 2. B.C.
 Haller, D. Chambers, R. Cheng, V. Chemistruck, T.F.
 Hom, Z. Li, J. Nguyen, A. Ichimura, D.J.R.
 Brook.
 (2015).
 Oxidation of electron donor-substituted verdazyls: Building blocks for molecular switches.
 Journal of Physical Chemistry A 119(43), 10750–10760. doi:10.1021/acs.jpca.5b09295 ![]() ![]()